A tibial shaft fracture is an injury that occurs to the tibia, which is one of the long bones of the leg.

 Physical examination which includes checking for:

-Tests like X-rays, and imaging studies such as CT scan
+Tests like X-rays, and imaging studies such as CT scan, will be recommended

 The doctor considers several factors while planning treatment of tibial fracture.
 They include -

 - Extent of damage to soft tissue

 - Overall health

 Nonsurgical treatment may be recommended for the following patients:

 - Those with closed fractures and with little displacement

 - Those who are less active and hence in a better position to tolerate small degrees of angulation or differences in the length of a leg